PhysikaTeam/PhysIKA-old/README.md

 **Physika**

-A physical Engine capable of simulating a variety of phenomena including rigid body dynamics, deformation of soft body, fluid, collision detection and response, etc.
+A physics engine capable of simulating a variety of phenomena including rigid body dynamics, deformation of soft body, fluid, collision detection and response, etc.

 @authors:
 Fei Zhu,